As mentioned in my video, I’m following up with a post that gives you a few more suggestions in less of a random order.

 What if you’ve created a really cool Slideshow as well?
 A presentation to go along with your video.

-If you want to shoot a video picturing you and your screen, or just voice-over and screen, I use Screencast-o-Matic. * This is an Affiliate Link.
+If you want to shoot a video picturing you and your screen, or just voice-over and screen, I used to use Screencast-o-Matic.
 Screencast-O-Matic’s Solo Deluxe Subscription is dirt cheap (at only $18 a year).
+Then I discovered I could do EXACTLY the same thing, FREE OF CHARGE, using ZOOM.

 Image Credit: Free on Canva Pro